Urinary Tract Infection

 - Return to clinic immediately if symptoms get worse, or if you develop fever, chills, nausea, vomiting or severe back pain.

-- Drink lots of fluids (6-8 glasses daily of water and juices) to help wash bacteria from the body
+- Drink lots of fluids (6-8 glasses daily of water and non-caffeinated fluids) to help wash bacteria from the body

 - Urinate before and after sexual activity.
 This avoids extra pressure on the bladder and eliminates bacteria which can enter the bladder/urethra during sexual activity involving the genital area.